Religion in Romania: Protestantism

-According to the 2011 census, Protestants make up 6.2% of the total population.
-They have been historically been made up of Lutherans, Calvinists and Unitarians, although in recent years Evangelical Protestants, Pentecostals and newer Protestant groups spread and are holding a greater share.
-In 1930, prior to World War II, they constituted approximately 8.8% of the Romanian population.
-The largest denominations included in this figure (6.2%) are the Reformed (2.99%) and the Pentecostals (1.8%).
-Others also included are Baptists (0.56%), Seventh-day Adventists (0.4%), Unitarians (0.29%), Plymouth Brethren (0.16%) and three Lutheran churches (0.13%), the Evangelical Lutheran Church of Romania (0.1%), the Evangelical Church of Augustan Confession in Romania (0.03%) and The Confessional Lutheran Church in Romania (a Lutheran Church–Missouri Synod foreign mission).
+According to the 2021 census, Protestants make up about 6% of the total population.
+They have historically been made up of Magisterial Protestants (Lutherans and Calvinists) and Radicals (Unitarians), although in recent years Evangelical Protestants and various Restorationist groups such as Adventists and New Apostolics have spread and now hold a greater share.
+In 1930, prior to World War II, Protestants constituted approximately 8.8% of the Romanian population.
+The largest denominations are the Reformed Church in Romania and the Pentecostal Union of Romania.
 Of these various Protestant groups, Hungarians account for most of the Reformed, Unitarians, and Evangelical Lutherans; Romanians are the majority of the Pentecostals, Baptists, Seventh-day Adventists and Evangelical Christians; while Germans account for most of the Augustan Confession Evangelicals (i.e. Lutherans historically subscribing to the Augsburg Confession).
-The majority of Calvinist (Reformed Church) and Unitarians have their services in Hungarian.
+The majority of Calvinists (Reformed Church) and Unitarians have services only in Hungarian.